EGO4D/docs/docs/challenge.md

 This year's challenge we will continue to use Ego4D v2.0 which contains ~2X train and val annotations for Forecasting, Hands & Objects and NLQ, a number of corrections and usability enhancements, and two new related dataset enhancements (Ego Schema and Goal Step).
 The test set remains the same as previous versions of the challenge.
 More details can be found [here](https://ego4d-data.org/docs/updates/).

+## **EgoExo4D teaser challenges**

+Ego-Exo4D is a diverse, large-scale multi-modal multi view video dataset and benchmark challenge.
+Ego-Exo4D centers around simultaneously-captured ego-centric and exocentric video of skilled human activities (e.g., sports, music, dance, bike repair).

+Here are the specific teaser challenge tracks we will host at [EgoVis workshop](https://egovis.github.io/cvpr24/) during CVPR 2024.

+* [Ego-Pose Body](https://eval.ai/web/challenges/challenge-page/2245/overview): Given an egocentric video, estimate the 3D body pose of the camera-wearer.
+Specifically, predict the 3D position of the 17 annotated body joints for each frame.

+* [Ego-Pose Hands](https://eval.ai/web/challenges/challenge-page/2249/overview): Estimate the 3D locations of the defined hand joints for visible hand(s).
+Specifically, estimate the (x,y,z) coordinates of each joint in the egocentric coordinate frame.

+We will be using EgoExo4D dataset for running these challenges.
+Please find the [documentation](https://docs.ego-exo4d-data.org/) here for the dataset.

 ## Participation Guidelines